garfix/js-minify/README.md

 A fast Javascript minifier that removes unnecessary whitespace and comments

+## Installation

+If you are using Composer, use

+    composer require garfix/js-minify

 ## Use

-The simplest use is simply this:
+The simplest use of the library comes down to this:

     $minifiedJs = \Garfix\JsMinify\Minifier::minify($js);

+Where `$js` contains the unprocessed code and `$minifiedJs` holds the minified version.

 If you want to change the default options, use `minify($js, $options)`, where `$options` is an array of one or more of the following: